validator/validator/README.md

 ## Usage

-You can use the `vnu.jar` markup checker as an executable for command-line checking of HTML documents by invoking it like this:
+You can use the `vnu.jar` HTML checker as an executable for command-line checking of documents by invoking it like this:

       java -jar ~/vnu.jar [--errors-only] [--no-stream]
            [--format gnu|xml|json|text] [--help] [--html] [--verbose]